-contact: being subjected to harmful online interaction with other users; for example: peer to peer pressure, commercial advertising and adults posing as children or young adults with the intention to groom or exploit them for sexual, criminal, financial or other purposes.

-conduct: online behaviour that increases the likelihood of, or causes, harm; for example, making, sending and receiving explicit images (e.g. consensual and non-consensual sharing of nudes and semi-nudes and/or pornography, sharing other explicit images and online bullying, and commerce: - risks such as online gambling, inappropriate advertising, phishing and or financial scams.
+contact: being subjected to harmful online interaction with other users; for example: peer, child on child pressure, commercial advertising and adults posing as children or young adults with the intention to groom or exploit them for sexual, criminal, financial or other purposes. conduct: online behaviour that increases the likelihood of, or causes, harm; for example, making, sending and receiving explicit images (e.g. consensual and non-consensual sharing of nudes and semi-nudes and/or pornography, sharing other explicit images and online bullying, and commerce: - risks such as online gambling, inappropriate advertising, phishing and or financial scams.
 If you feel your pupils, students or staff are at risk, please report it to the Anti-Phishing Working Group APWG | Unifying The Global Response To Cybercrime

-The school and Local Governing Body ensures online safety is a running and interrelated theme whilst devising and implementing their whole school or college approach to safeguarding and related policies and procedures.
-This will include considering how online safety is reflected as required in all relevant policies and considering online safety whilst planning the curriculum, any teacher training, the role and responsibilities of the designated safeguarding lead (and deputies) and any parental engagement including raising awareness for parents in order to support their children.
+Governing bodies and proprietors should ensure online safety is a running and interrelated theme whilst devising and implementing their whole school or college approach to safeguarding and related policies and procedures.
+This will include considering how online safety is reflected as required in all relevant policies and considering online safety whilst planning the curriculum, any teacher training, the role and responsibilities of the designated safeguarding lead (and deputies) and any parental engagement.

-10.2 Online safety policy
+11.2 Online safety policy

-At Witton Middle School we have a clear policy on the use of mobile and smart technology.
+At St John's C.E Primary School, we have a clear policy on the use of mobile and smart technology.
 We understand the fact many children have unlimited and unrestricted access to the internet via mobile phone networks (i.e. 3G, 4G and 5G).
-This access means that although phones are not permitted to be used in school, some children experience sexual harassment, bullying, and control from others via their mobile and smart technology, share indecent images consensually and non-consensually (often via large chat groups) and view and share pornography and other harmful content.
-We have carefully considered how this is managed through education, knowledge and support both in school and outside school where possible.
-This is reflected this in the Mobile Phone Policy, Online Safety Policy and the Child Protection Policy.
+This access means some children, whilst at school or college, sexually harass, bully, and control others via their mobile and smart technology, share indecent images consensually and non-consensually (often via large chat groups) and view and share pornography and other harmful content.
+At St John's C.E Primary School we have carefully considered how this is managed on their premises and reflect this in their mobile and smart technology policy and their child protection policy.

-10.3 Remote education
+11.3 Remote education

-To support our school to help keep pupils, students and staff safe whilst learning remotely, https://learning.nspcc.org.uk/news/covid/undertaking-remote-teaching-safely
+To support our school/college to help keep pupils, students and staff safe whilst learning remotely,

-The NSPCC also provide helpful advice -
+The NSPCC also provide helpful advice - Undertaking remote teaching safely | NSPCC Learning

-We are in regular contact with parents and carers.
+At St John's C.E Primary School we are in regular contact with parents and carers.
 These communications are be used to reinforce the importance of children being safe online and parents and carers are likely to find it helpful to understand what systems schools and colleges use to filter and monitor online use.
 It will be especially important for parents and carers to be aware of what their children are being asked to do online, including the sites they will asked to access and be clear who from the school or college (if anyone) their child is going to be interacting with online.